vict0rsch/_vict0rsch.github.io/_posts/2018-05-24-sample-multilabel-dataset.md

 ## Experiment

-I created a synthetic dataset, with `100` classes drawn from an decreasing exponential distribution.
+I created a synthetic dataset, with `100` classes drawn from a decreasing exponential distribution.
 Each example in the dataset, `100 000` in total, has up to `10` labels (at least one, and non-repeating), each one being drawn from the class distribution.

 The following figures show